-3.2.3 commonName
+3.3.1 commonName

 A commonName attribute MUST be used in the subject DN of an end-entity certificate25.
-If the commonName is not encoded as printableString, it SHOULD be encoded as UTF8String.
+If the commonName is not encoded as PrintableString, it SHOULD be encoded as UTF8String.

-To prevent name collisions between different entities, mainly in issuing personal certificates, a number or other allowed distinguishing characters can be added to the CN to ensure uniqueness26.
-It is usually allowed for an entity to have more than one subject DN assigned.
+To prevent name collisions between different entities, mainly in issuing personal certificates, a number or other allowed distinguishing characters can be added to the commonName to ensure uniqueness26.
+It is allowed for an entity to have more than one subject DN assigned.